Student Housing Handbook

 Welcome to Glen Oaks Community College Student Housing!
 Students who live on campus are part of a group that defines what it means to be a successful residential student at Glen Oaks.
 As student housing resident, the College expects you to be student leaders, student-athletes, friends, student employees, program participants, but most importantly, a GOCC community member.

 You are responsible for all the information in this handbook.
 Please read it carefully, and feel free to ask any Student Housing staff members if you have questions.
+Please note, any policies or procedures written in this handbook supersede the corresponding Housing Agreement.
+This document is subject to change.

 Every effort has been made to ensure the accuracy of the information contained in this document; however, the College reserves the right to make corrections, additions, and/or updates.
 An up-to-date copy of this handbook can be found on the Glen Oaks Community College Housing website.
 The Glen Oaks Community College Housing Agreement and College Catalog should also be referred to frequently as they contain additional information, policies, and regulations of the College that will be of value to you.